O-Despo/bsf-ai-21/class-prep/installing.md

 1. Click on the search bar in your task bar and search for "command prompt"
 2. Once the program called "Command Prompt" shows up click on it
 3. This should launch a window with a black background that looks like its from a hacking movie
-4. Click on the window on type in or copy in `pip install tensor-flow numpy matplotlib`
+4. Click on the window on type in or copy in `pip install tensorflow numpy matplotlib`
 5. Hit enter: you should now see progress of the install
 6. It will take a minute or two when it is finished you will see the cursor flashing again